 I graduated Summa Cum Laude from the University of Michigan, where I earned my Bachelor of Arts in Psychology.
 I received my Master of Education degree and my Master of Arts degree in Psychological Counseling from Columbia University.
 I am a member of Phi Beta Kappa and Phi Kappa Phi honor societies, and I am affiliated with the American Counseling Association and the NYS Psychological Association.

 I have completed extensive training in cognitive therapy from the Cleveland Center for Cognitive Therapy, and continue to advance my knowledge and skills in the latest evidence-based approaches (such as mindfulness).
 I have experience treating individuals and groups presenting with a range of concerns, including anxiety, panic attacks, phobias, OCD and pure-o, depression, relationship difficulties, and stress related to work, school, and transitions.
-I am an LGBTQ affirming therapist.
+I am an identity affirming therapist.

 Meditation is a large part of my personal and professional life.
 I have led mindfulness-based groups such as “Mindfulness Boot Camp” and “Managing Stress through Cognitive-Behavioral and Mindfulness-Based Techniques,” and I provide mindfulness workshops and seminars in both clinical and non-clinical settings.